neil-explores/ml_linear_regression/README.md

 2. Choose **Tabular Regression** for this app's situation because the predicted/outputted value is a **continuous** value.
 If instead it was predicted value was instead a *category/discrete* value, then use **Tabular Classification** instead.
 3. Use the model in your app: feed the model inputs to predict the output.

+This is an example of **supervised learning**: the training data must be labeled.

 ![Demo](README_assets/demo.gif)